-The financial statements of the Company have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+The financial statements of the Company have been prepared in accordance with UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.

-The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments which have been measured at fair value.
+The financial statements have been prepared on a historical cost basis, except for derivative financial instruments which have been measured at fair value.
 The carrying values of recognised assets and liabilities that are designated as hedged items in cash flow hedges that would otherwise be carried at amortised cost are adjusted to record changes in the fair values attributable to the risks that are being hedged in effective hedge relationships.